seven-vector-databases/seven-vector-databases.github.io/src/part-main/day3-pinecone.md

 RANDOM_SEED      = 42
 ```

 > **Note:** `NUM_PRODUCTS` controls the size of the generated dataset.
 200 is the recommended default for this chapter - embedding generation runs locally via Ollama and is single-threaded, so larger values will work but will take proportionally longer.
+Production pipelines would typically use a hosted embedding endpoint with async or batched generation to handle scale.

 ### Determine Embedding Dimensions